 This type of photography is also often done in diverse locations, so photographers need to consider what gear gives them the most options when they pack their gear bags.
 While preference is given to heavy and reliable equipment, that gear also needs to be packable enough to be used anywhere.

 The post-production from an editorial shoot depends significantly on the content and the final use.
 Every project is unique.

 In general, editorial images that you see in magazines are highly polished for that perfect look.
 Much like advertising images, there are few things off-limits in this type of photography.
-Edits are made to help better communicate the overall goal and story of the image.
+Editorial photography editing is done to help better communicate the overall goal and story of the image.
 If the image is for journalistic and newsgathering purposes, different rules apply to how they should be edited after capture.